This whitepaper was originally published by Ira Winkler

 Hoxhunt Optimizes Learning

 From a learning science perspective, this approach has very distinct advantages.
 Training needs to be appropriate to target.
 Training that is too complex will not benefit a novice user.
-Likewise, training that is too simple for a person with more expertise will not only be waste of time, it will also be likely to aggravate the student.
+Likewise, training that is too simple for a person with more expertise will not only be a waste of time, it will also be likely to aggravate the student.

 In the case of phishing, hitting less experienced users with advanced attacks will lead to frustration, and will overwhelm the user.
 On the other hand, if you send out basic phishing messages to accommodate the less knowledgeable users, advanced users will never improve their expertise.

 The Hoxhunt approach provides for users of all knowledge levels to increase their expertise at a reasonable and steady pace.
 No other tool out there allows for this customized learning experience.
-Having used most major phishing platforms, we have found that there are few distinguishing factors them.
+Having used most major phishing platforms, we have found that there are a few distinguishing factors.
 However, the Hoxhunt machine learning approach to customize the phishing simulation experience for each individual user.
 This is an incredibly unique and valuable feature, which means that all organizations should consider the Hoxhunt solution for their phishing simulations needs.